 FuelsEurope`s statement on Energy Taxation

 However, it must be recognized that overall levels of taxation on industrial consumers can have a significant impact on their international competitiveness.
-The type and level of taxation of energy products are chosen for many different purposes, such as revenue raising, to influence consumer behavior, support certain sectors of the economy or drive environmental change.
-They could however have un-anticipated consequences, often not obvious immediately and this is the case with the taxation of diesel and gasoline in many Member States.
+The type and level of taxation of energy products are chosen for many different purposes, such as revenue-raising, to influence consumer behaviour, support certain sectors of the economy or drive environmental change.
+They could however have unanticipated consequences, often not obvious immediately and this is the case with the taxation of diesel and gasoline in the many Member States.
 Favourable tax rates for diesel versus gasoline have been a major factor influencing the demand growth of diesel and decline of gasoline.
 In 1990 gasoline demand was 30% greater than diesel; in 2010, diesel demand was twice as big as the gasoline demand.
 The undesirable effects of this are three-fold:

 - The EU has become heavily dependent on imported diesel and long in gasoline, creating a potential risk to long term security of supply;

 - This has created a very difficult situation for the competitiveness of the European refining industry as it needs to export its gasoline excess in order to keep operating, but the changing energy landscape in North America makes such exports less attractive;

 - Producing more diesel at the expense of gasoline is driving up refining GHG emissions.

 The challenges of providing secure energy supplies, addressing climate change and maintaining a competitive European industry are leading to greater diversity in the energy products being used.
 FuelsEurope believes that a review of the principles considered when revising the taxation of energy products is necessary to rebalance the taxation for oil products and consider carefully how newer energy products are to be treated.